xericguzman/text-explorer/README.md

 ## Step 2: Creating a map 🏰

 Now that we have a working coordinate system, it's time to add some descriptions to each location.
 Either in comments in your code or just with a pencil and paper, create a 4x4 grid of 16 locations starting from (-2, -2) to (2, 2).
 These could be rooms in house, different biomes, or anything you come up with!
-This could look like the following:

 Once you have that created, it's time to code.
 Add code so that when a user navigates to specific locations, you log out a description of that location.
 To do this, you'll need a series of if statements nested in your while loop.
 Each iteration of the loop, you'll first check the user's coordinates, then log out the corresponding location.